qmk/qmk_firmware/keyboards/adpenrose/akemipad/keymaps/default/readme.md

 - Encoder Map feature.

 ### Disclaimer
-The AkemiPad has multiple layout options, but this keymap does not take that into consideration.
+The AkemiPad has multiple layout options (each one with its own LED positions), but this keymap does not take that into consideration.
 If you want to select an specific layout (and see how the LEDs turn on and off accordingly), you should use the [via keymap](../via).